flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 might impact debug/profile performance of the application and therefore make the user experience different from the released app.

-For example, for not-disposed-of objects, you can provide the creation call stack to `startObjectLeakTracking`:
+For example, for not-disposed objects, you can provide the creation call stack to `startObjectLeakTracking`:

 ```